 any issues that you do not think have been adequately addressed, please inform the editorial office.

 9. Reviewers are reminded of the importance of timely reviews.

 If reviewers encounter or foresee any problems meeting the deadline for a report, they should contact the editor-in-Chief by e-mail:

 Any manuscript sent for peer review is a confidential document and should remain so until it is formally published.

 11. Are the included additional files (supplementary materials) appropriate?

 Online publishing enables the inclusion of additional files with published articles.
 Additional files of many types can be submitted, including movies,

-with the final article.
+manuscript, for publication with the final article.
 Additional files pertaining to original/raw data files that support the results reported in the manuscript

 can be included.
 It is not expected that reviewers should reanalyze all supporting data as part of their peer review, but the availability of supporting data

 enables more detailed investigation of particular aspects of the study if the reviewer or editor feels it is necessary.